Horizonless black hole mimickers with spin: Introduction and summary

 The outline of the paper is as follows.
-In section 2, we review our previous results formulated using the new coordinates, clearly stating the assumptions that go into our choice of solutions.
+In \fref{sec:rotating}, we review our previous results formulated using the new coordinates, clearly stating the assumptions that go into our choice of solutions.
 We then turn up the spin and consider contributions at higher orders, discovering the need to consider a non-perfect fluid.
 Our results yield useful predictions for the quadrupole up to a spin of $a=0.45m$, and the analysis can be extended to higher orders.
-In section 3, we study the hydrodynamics of the model obtaining a very satisfactory picture of the flow of fluid and heat on the rotating body.
+In \fref{sec:hydrodynamics}, we study the hydrodynamics of the model obtaining a very satisfactory picture of the flow of fluid and heat on the rotating body.
 Amazingly, the picture that we find is very similar to the trade winds blowing on the Earth.
-In section 4 we give a proof as to why the black shell is stable against small perturbations.
+In \fref{sec:stability} we present an argument as to why the black shell is stable against small perturbations.
 In the final section we briefly discuss the observational consequences.